Carusel02/PageRank/README.md

 - Implementation of the Membership function

 ### Testing
-Run the `Pagerank' function from the command line and notice that the files graf1.out and graf2.out are good.
+Run the `Pagerank` function from the command line and notice that the files graf1.out and graf2.out are good.